Photobiomedical-Instrumentation-Group/pyCRT/docs/source/index.rst

 terminology used throughout this documentation.
-Users already familiar with pCRT can go straight to the :doc:`basic usage tutorial <usage>` or to the :doc:`complete API reference <pyCRT>` if they're looking for detailed documentation on a specific part of pyCRT .
+Users already familiar with pCRT can go straight to the :doc:`basic usage tutorial <usage>` or to the :doc:`complete API reference <pyCRT>` if they're looking for detailed documentation on a specific part of pyCRT.

 .. toctree::
     :maxdepth: 2